As an Amazon Associate we earn from qualifying purchases.

 That said, if you have lard it is the absolute best for tortillas.
-Most of us probably won’t though so we wrote this recipe to use vegetable oil instead, it makes a decent replacement but lard is the gold standard if you can swing it.
+Many probably won’t though so I wrote this recipe to use vegetable oil instead, it makes a decent replacement but lard is the gold standard if you can swing it.

 How to make flavored tortillas for sandwich wraps?